papazov3d/invipy/README.md

 ## Windows

-We use a 64 bit Windows8.
+We use Windows 8, 64 bit.

 ### PyQt5
 Open a command prompt (eventually as admin) and type in: